Banana Plugs are more used in the sound industry, but it has a variant, which is useful for Hams.

 Upon discussion, with a couple of Hams about this Banana Plugs, I got mixed reviews.
 One of them told me it’s useless; the other told me it’s the best QRP (Low Power) field antenna one can have, easy to assemble and disassemble.
 You also get the flexibility to make an antenna of whichever frequency you wish to.
 Like 2 Mtrs, 70 Mtrs ham bands.

-To try and experiment it, I ordered it from Aliexpress, which arrived my place in 35 days at the cost of just Rs.
-95 (USD 1.4) including shipping.
+To try and experiment it, I ordered it from Aliexpress, which arrived at my place in 35 days.

 I ordered not just one but 2.
 Because I wanted to break open one of the plugs to find out what’s inside.
 I mean the material used and the thickness of it.

 As you can see in the image below, I have broken the banana plug and placed a magnet in between the jacks, but no attraction.
 It means it is made up of either steel, brass or copper.
 I then used a file on it and found the light golden colour, that means it is made up of brass.
 The wires connecting to the BNC is quite thin (24 Gauge) see the green marking on the image below.
 That means you should not transmit more than 25 watts, or else you’ll end up blowing your radio.

 So I decided to test this Banana Plugs.

 I made an HF Dipole antenna, using two wires (1 Sq. mm) 16 Ft and 3 inches at each end.
 The formula for making a dipole antenna is 468/Frequency in MHz, the result you get is in Ft.
 Therefore 468/14.2 MHz is 32 Ft and 6 Inches.

 This is the amount of wire that you need for this antenna.
 Now you cut that wire into two equal parts and attach at two different jacks of the Banana plugs.